Named one of the Best Jewish Cookbooks of 2015 by The Forward!

 The Haman-sant Equation

-To watch more videos about The Community Table, please click here.
+To watch other videos in this series, click here.